-Treatment of Code Crashes
+6.3.3 Treatment of Code Crashes

 When performing uncertainty analyses following the GRS method, values for uncertain parameters are samples based on probability distributions.
-Given that the specific form of those distributions (e.g. normal, log-normal or uniform), their support (i.e. range) and the distribution parameters are often still the result of expert judgement or derived from the comparison of a correlation against experiments instead of applying inverse uncertainty quantification with the actual simulation code, the sampled values can be inconsistent with requirements of ATHLET.
+Given that the specific form of those distributions (e.g., normal, log-normal or uniform), their support (i.e., range) and the distribution parameters are often still the result of expert judgement or derived from the comparison of a correlation against experiments instead of applying inverse uncertainty quantification with the actual simulation code, the sampled values can be inconsistent with requirements of ATHLET.
 This can lead to the failure of a sample simulation (generally stops due to too small time step size or violations of ATHLET property package range of validity, but a more severe error can occur).
 Firstly, such failures should be analysed.
 It might be that the sampled uncertain parameter value is clearly unphysical and causes the crash.
 This should be reflected in an update of the underlying distribution at the next opportunity.
 Otherwise, a bug report should be raised, unless the stop is clearly spurious and due to well-known instabilities of two-phase thermal hydraulics with ATHLET.

 From a practical point of view, the question is then what to do with the overall uncertainty analysis.
 As pointed out in /POR 19/, applying Wilks' formula with the minimum number of required simulations will not be possible with code crashes, since these cannot be subjected to ordering.
-However, as pointed out by Tukey /TUK 47/, /TUK 48/ and Wilks /WIL 48/, the results of order statistics are valid independent of the underlying distribution and only look at the sample.
-Consequently, they apply to any valid (i.e. uncensored and unbiased) subset of the N samples performed in the original analysis.
-That means, that different to /POR 19/, code crashes can be removed from the sample, if this clearly does not result in a censoring of valid extreme values in the underlying distributions or introducing a bias, which distorts the sample from the results of the specified uncertainty distributions.
+However, as pointed out by Tukey /TUK 47/, /TUK 48/ and Wilks /WIL 48/, these results of order statistics are valid independent of the underlying distribution and only look at the sample.
+Consequently, they apply to any valid (i.e., uncensored and unbiased) subset of the N samples performed in the original analysis.
+That means, that different to /POR 19/, code crashes can be removed from the sample, if this clearly does not result in a censoring of valid extreme values or introducing a bias, which strongly distorts the sample from the results of the specified uncertainty distributions.
+While Porter is correct in pointing out that often code crashes are related to (input) parameter settings, this is not always the case.
+And even if, there might be simply unlucky parameter settings that triggered that crash and that do not invalidate the sample as random.
+(One example would be the water level of a mixture level track in ATHLET, which can take almost any value except exactly at a CV boundary.)
 This needs to be confirmed by the analysis mentioned above.

 Importantly, if unjustified censoring of extreme values of the sample cannot be excluded, even replacing a crashed simulation by drawing a new sample is not admissible.
 This is also the case if significant bias in the extreme values of the sample is introduced.
 In this case, either ATHLET needs to be improved (a bug report) or the underlying uncertainty distributions need to be adjusted and the whole analysis repeated.
-Note that introducing a bias into the sample that only affects central ranks would not have an impact on results but might be hard to demonstrate.
-In order to make it possible to remove crashed simulations - and thus averting redoing the whole analysis or re-calculating a crashed case with a new sample - it is reasonable to initially specify more than the minimum needed simulations for the uncertainty analysis or even to choose a higher rank order than the minimum acceptable rank order for the analysis.
+Note that introducing a bias into the sample that only affects central ranks would not have an impact on results, but it might make the sample non-random.
+Notably, while Wilks' formula itself is distribution-free, any distorted sample can be used if and only if it is still a random sample.